Watch Our FREE Training

 What Is The 70% Rule In Real Estate?

 The 70% rule is a loose guideline used by real estate investors to determine how much they can spend on a property while leaving room for attractive-enough profit margins on the backend.
 The 70% rule suggests investors shouldn’t pay more than 70% of the subject property’s after-repair value (ARV) minus the estimated repair costs.
-Calculating the 70% rule looks something like this:
+Calculating the 70%, here's the real estate wholesale formula;

 (ARV x 0.7) - Repair Costs = Maximum Allowable Offer (MAO)